M-H-Jishan/PyGames.py/README.md

 ### Pygame Platformer

-A classic platformer game where the player navigates through levels, avoids obstacles, and collects coins.
+A classic platformer game where the player avoids obstacles, and collects coins.

 ### Arcade Space Shooter